ghicheon/CarND-Semantic-Segmentation/README.md

 ![alt text][batch8_epoch45]

-It turned out the performance batch 8 is better than batch 16.
+It turned out the performance of batch 8 is better than batch 16.
 And batch 8 and epoches 45 gave a better performance.
 I am kind of worried about over fitting though.